Optimizing Heat Alert Issuance with Reinforcement Learning: Learning and Evaluation

-Conducting regression on the difference in average returns between \textsc{a2c.qhi} and \textsc{nws} using CART generated complementary insights.
-In Figure \ref{fig:cart_reg}, the most predictive feature is the median day of summer on which the RL issued heat alerts.
-Specifically, \textsc{a2c.qhi} performs better in counties for which the RL identified that it is optimal to issue alerts earlier in the summer.
+Conducting regression on the difference in average returns between \textsc{a2c.qhi} and \textsc{nws} using CART (shown in Figure \ref{fig:cart_reg}) generated complementary insights.
+The most predictive feature is the median day of summer on which the RL issued heat alerts: \textsc{a2c.qhi} performs better in counties for which it identified that it is optimal to issue alerts earlier in the summer.
 Whereas, in counties for which it is optimal to issue alerts later in the summer, there was less room for improvement by the RL because the \textsc{nws} already tends to issue alerts later in the summer.
-Among counties where the RL issued alerts earlier in the summer, \textsc{a2c.qhi} makes even more improvement over \textsc{nws} in counties with higher alert budgets.
-Among counties where the RL issued alerts later in the summer, \textsc{a2c.qhi} still performs better than \textsc{nws} in counties where \textsc{nws} issues alerts in longer streaks---with similar intuition to the \textsc{aa.qhi} streaks.